whiteoak-labs/personify-connect/README.md

        Open chrome and access the device from the following URL: <i>chrome://inspect</i><br/>
        Please note that you will need the correct USB drivers installed in order for your machine to recognize the Android device.</p>
 2. Gap code debugging
-    With the device attached to the developer's machine open the project file for the specific platform.
-The project files can be found in the __gap__ project's platforms directory and simply import into your desired IDE.
-Keep in mind iOS can only be debugged from an OSX machine with XCode installed.
+    <p>With the device attached to the developer's machine open the project file for the specific platform.
+The project
+    files can be found in the __gap__ project's platforms directory and simply import into your desired IDE.
+Keep in mind iOS can only be debugged from an OSX machine with XCode installed.</p>